yujongtzeng/Caporaso-Harris/README.md

 ### Tests

 Run test.java under src directory.
 It compares the output with pre-generated files.
-Those test files contains but not limited all numbers on Caporaso-Harris and Vakil's paper.
+Those test files contains but not limited all numbers on Caporaso-Harris and Vakil's papers.

 ### Technologies
 Java 8